The generating function of planar Eulerian orientations: Introduction

 A \emm planar map, is a connected planar graph embedded in the sphere, and taken up to orientation preserving homeomorphism (see Figure~\ref{fig:defs}).
 The enumeration of planar maps is a venerable topic in combinatorics, which was born in the early sixties with the pionneering work of William Tutte~\cite{tutte-triangulations,tutte-census-maps}.
 Fifteen years later it started a second, independent, life in theoretical physics, where planar maps are seen as a discrete model of \emm quantum gravity,~\cite{BIPZ,BIZ}.
 The enumeration of maps also has connections with factorizations of permutations, and hence representations of the symmetric group~\cite{Jackson:Harer-Zagier,jackson-visentin}.
 Finally, 40 years after the first enumerative results of Tutte, planar maps crossed the border between combinatorics and probability theory, where they are now studied as random metric spaces~\cite{angel-schramm,chassaing-schaeffer,le-gall-topological,marckert-mokkadem}.
 The limit behaviour of large planar random maps is now well understood, and gave birth to a variety of limiting objects, either continuous like the Brownian map~\cite{curien-legall-plane,legall,legall-miermont-large-faces,miermont}, or discrete like the UIPQ (uniform infinite planar quadrangulation)~\cite{angel-schramm,chassaing-durhuus,curien-miermont,menard-same}.

-The enumeration of maps equipped with some additional structure (a spanning tree, a proper colouring, a self-avoiding-walk, a configuration of the Ising model...) {has} attracted the {interest} of both combinatorialists and theoretical physicists {since} the early days of this study~\cite{DK88,Ka86,mullin-boisees,lambda12,tutte-dichromatic-sums}. {At the moment}, a challenge {in both} physics and probability theory is to understand the {limiting} behaviour of maps equipped with one such structure~\cite{borot-bouttier-duplantier,kassel-wilson,kenyon2015bipolar,richier-perco,sheffield-inventory}.
+The enumeration of maps equipped with some additional structure (a spanning tree, a proper colouring, a self-avoiding-walk, a configuration of the Ising model...) {has} attracted the {interest} of both combinatorialists and theoretical physicists {since} the early days of this study~\cite{DK88,Ka86,mullin-boisees,lambda12,tutte-dichromatic-sums}. {At the moment}, {a challenge} is to understand the {limiting} behaviour of maps equipped with one such structure~\cite{borot-bouttier-duplantier,kassel-wilson,kenyon2015bipolar,richier-perco,sheffield-inventory}.

 The enumeration of {these} ``decorated'' maps, and understanding their structure, remain the very first building blocks towards the resolution of such challenges.
-Recently, the natural question of counting maps equipped with an \emm Eulerian orientation, (where the edges are oriented in such a way {that} every vextex has as many incoming as outgoing edges, see Figure~\ref{fig:defs}) was raised by Bonichon \emph{et al.}~\cite{BoBoDoPe}.
+Recently, the natural question of counting maps equipped with an \emm Eulerian orientation, (where all edges are oriented in such a way that every vextex has as many incoming as outgoing edges, see Figure~\ref{fig:defs}) was raised by Bonichon \emph{et al.}~\cite{BoBoDoPe}.
 They did not solve the problem, but gave sequences of lower bounds and upper bounds on the number of planar Eulerian orientations.
 They were followed by Elvey Price and Guttmann who, remarkably, were able to write an intricate system of functional equations defining the associated \gf~\cite{elvey-guttmann17}.
 This allowed them to compute the number $g_n$ of Eulerian orientations with $n$ edges for large values of $n$, and led them to a conjecture on the asymptotic behaviour of $g_n$.